bydeng01/conv-vs-ped-tutor/README.md

 Pins Python 3.12.8 and the exact direct dependencies, and fails the build if either drifted.
-It makes the analysis reproducible **between users**; it does **not** reproduce the paper's digits, for the reason above — it is Linux/OpenBLAS.
-Matching the published values exactly requires macOS on Apple silicon with `artifact/requirements-pinned.txt`.
+It makes the analysis reproducible **between users**; it does **not** reproduce the paper's digits — Docker is Linux/OpenBLAS, whereas the published values were computed on macOS/Apple silicon.
+Verdicts, signs, and significance still reproduce on any platform; matching the exact digits requires macOS on Apple silicon with `artifact/requirements-pinned.txt`.

 ## Citation